NAVSUP FLC Puget Sound provides mentorship, assistance to Everett SUPPOs

-EVERETT, Washington – Group photo of presenters and attendees of the mentorship seminar for area supply officers hosted by Naval Supply Systems Command (NAVSUP) Fleet Logistics Center Puget Sound at Naval Station Everett July 20.
-(Courtesy photo by Dhalia Wright)
+EVERETT, Washington – Naval Supply Systems Command (NAVSUP) Fleet Logistics Center Puget Sound hosted a mentorship seminar for area supply officers at Naval Station Everett July 20.

+Navy Supply Corps officers from area ships and shore commands gathered to meet with NAVSUP Fleet Logistics Center Puget Sound Commanding Officer Capt.
+Bill Barich and Executive Director John H. Hornbrook III to discuss current issues in the field of military logistics.
+The group also discussed ideas for optimizing the delivery of products and services to support fleet operations.

+“The primary purpose of the engagement was to understand the challenges and concerns of Supply Departments within FLC Puget’s area of responsibility, and to provide a forum for Supply Officers to discuss community and specific career questions as desired,” said Capt.
+Bill Barich NAVSUP FLC Puget Sound commanding officer and senior Supply Corps officer in the region.

 |Date Taken: